 The Furnace Carbon Comp 4/3 Hooded is relatively new to the game, and we have been really impressed with the performance-to-value ratio this wetsuit provides.
 The most noticeable thing about this suit, upon first impression, is how lightweight and flexible it is.
 Billabong uses their top-of-the-line neoprene in this suit, and it stands up to other high-end neoprenes if it doesn’t completely beat them.

 A few more thoughtful choices also went into to creating this wetsuit.
 One reason the Furnace Carbon Comp is extra lightweight is because it doesn’t have a heavy duty liner throughout the entire suit.
-Instead, it has a lightweight Furnace Carbon lining only in the torso and thighs.
+Instead, it has a lightweight Furnace Carbon lining in the torso and thighs.
 Add to that, the taped seams do not double up anywhere, meaning, they don’t use tape on the inside combined with a fluid seam weld on the outside in the same places.
-This means stretch is maximized but your seams are still 100% covered.
-All said and done, we’re really stoked on this wetsuit and for the price it can’t be beat.
+This means stretch is maximized and your seams are 100% covered.
+All said and done, we’re stoked on this wetsuit and for the price it can’t be beat.

 Highlights & Features